 Special Interest Forms

 DARCC’s Survivor Speakers Bureau serves as a powerful platform for survivors to share their stories and raise awareness about sexual assault.
 Through compelling and personal narratives, survivors shed light on the impact of sexual violence, dispel myths, and inspire action for change.
-If you are interested in participating in this endeavor, please register for our virtual information session on August 9 at 6:00pm.
+If you are interested in participating in this endeavor, please register for our virtual kick-off call.

 DARCC’s Advisory Council Nomination Application